If you enjoy writing, talking about writing, and helping other writers, then you should apply to be a WA! All majors are welcome.

 You’ll need to have the following things ready to apply:

-• Names (first and last) and e-mail addresses of three Lafayette professors who can attest to your writing ability, critical thinking, and/or interpersonal communication skills.
+• Names (first and last) and e-mail addresses of at least two (and up to three) Lafayette professors who can attest to your writing ability, critical thinking, and/or interpersonal communication skills.
 Make sure you ask these faculty members if they will serve as a reference for you before including them in your application.

 • A sample of your academic writing that you can upload as an MSWord document or PDF file (no other formats are acceptable).
 In general, we prefer to see samples of work you have written here at Lafayette.
 Assignments you have submitted for FYS or a writing-intensive (W) course are especially good choices.
 A good length would be about 5 pages (double-spaced), but papers that are a bit shorter or longer are fine.